 Russell Rodriguez (Santa Cruz) and Teatro Visión de San José (San Jose)

 Chicano theater company Teatro Visión and musician and composer Russell Rodriguez are creating an original bilingual play and a studio recording.
 The play addresses how members of the Bay Area Latino community today bring meaning to the confrontation of death and dying.

 Farah Yasmeen Shaikh (Menlo Park) and EnActe Arts (Sunnyvale)

 Kathak dancer Farah Yasmeen Shaikh and EnActe Arts are creating The Partition Project, highlighting stories from the 1947 India-Pakistan Partition, a political act that set in motion forced migration and a mass refugee crisis.

-(Dennis) Tobaji Stewart (Oakland) and Inner City Services (Berkeley)
+(Dennis) Tobaji Stewart (Oakland) and Inter-City Services, Inc. (Berkeley)

 (Dennis) Tobaji Stewart will lead an intergenerational group of artists to create Answered Prayers, a staged work that interweaves African and African American ritual and traditions with hip hop dance and spoken word.

 Pictured: Paul S. Flores, literary arts recipeint.
 Photo by Eli Jacobs Fantauzzi